-Workers have a range of different jobs ranging from relatively low-paid laborers to highly-paid professionals and managers.
+Workers hold a range of different jobs ranging from relatively low-paid laborers to highly-paid professionals and managers.
 A quantitatively important group are machine operators, typically making mid-level wages, who account for more than one third in both the set of treated and untreated workers.
 On the other hand, between 5 to 6 percent of all textile workers are managers.
-Generally, we do not see marked differences by occupation between the sets of treated and untreated workers.
-Overall, Table 1 suggests that there are no strong differences between the sets of
+Generally, we do not see marked differences in terms of occupations between the sets of treated and untreated workers.
+Overall, Table 1 suggests that there are no strong differences between the sets of treated and untreated workers before the trade liberalization.